dr-alun-moon/infoboxes/README.md

 LaTeX package for drawing useful informational boxes.

 ## to install
-Use the makefile 'make install' will extract the style file (as infoboxes.sty) and install it into the user texmf tree.
+Use the makefile `make install` will extract the style file (as infoboxes.sty) and install it into the user texmf tree.

 ## documentation